We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 Need to brush up on a process right before a meeting?
 Microlearning can deliver quick, targeted refreshers exactly when learners need them.

-Just-in-time training can be a super effective method of improving knowledge.
+Just-in-time training can be a super-effective method of improving knowledge.

 5. Scalable and cost-effective

 Microlearning modules are typically quicker and cheaper to produce than traditional eLearning courses.
+53-65% in fact say onboarding is faster with microlearning.

 That makes them ideal for fast-paced businesses or organisations with tight L&D budgets.
 Or for those of us out there with smaller L&D teams.